NiteeshKumar31/Covid19_Reporting/README.md

 ![databricks_cluster](snips/covid19-databricks_cluster.jpg)

-- Our data is in ADLS, in order to access it we need to mount the storage accounts.
-Below is the example code.
+- Our data is in ADLS, in order to access it we need to mount our storage accounts.
-- Create a service principle using Microsoft Infra ID and fetch client_id,tenant_id,client_secret from ADLS and store them inside Azure keyvalut.
+- Create a service principle using Microsoft Infra ID and fetch client_id,tenant_id,client_secret from ADLS and store them inside Azure keyvalut for security purposes.
 - Assign ```Storage Blob Contributor``` role to the service principle.
 - save the secrets in variables and make use of them while mounting.

+##### Mounting Containers in Databricks

 ```
 storage_acct_key = dbutils.secrets.get(scope = 'covid19-reporting-scope', key= 'covidreporting31dl-acct-key')